Sacane/CloneWar-UGE/doc/technical_report.md

 Clonewar is a web-app that allow you to analyze and detect clones among multiple java project.
 It works using artifacts that can be build by giving a jar-archive.
 From here the application will index all the instructions in bytecode of the project.
 Then you can analyze several artifacts knowing if there is clone between them.

+This report is a technical report and contains all the information about the architecture and organisation of the development.
 ## 2. Architecture
 Clonewar is divide in two sub-applications : a back-end for persistence and computation and a front-end for user interface.